perpetualintelligence/docs/docfx_project/articles/pi-cli/intro.md

 - [Single Responsibility](https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/architectural-principles#separation-of-concerns)
 - [Bounded Context](https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/architectural-principles#bounded-contexts)

-# Test License
+# Demo License
-If you want to evaluate the pi-cli framework quickly, you can use our test license with shared limits.
+If you want to evaluate the pi-cli framework quickly, you can use our demo license with shared limits.

 We recommend creating an account to generate a license for your specific use case.
 Our community edition is free for educational, research and development, and non-commercial use.
 You do need a commercial license for a non-educational or production environment.

-> **Note:** Our test license feature is under development and will be available soon.
+> **Note:** Our demo license feature is under development and will be available soon.
 See https://github.com/perpetualintelligence/cli/issues/15 for more status.

 # Issues and feature requests
 Please report [issue or feature request](https://github.com/perpetualintelligence/cli/issues) directly on our official github repo.